jpwahle/cs-insights-backend/README.md

 <br/>
 If you want to actively develop this project, you need to install the project and dependencies locally.

-To run the development environment locally, you need to spin up a mongodb instance.
+To run the development environment locally, you need to create up a mongodb instance the first time you start the backend.

 ```console
 source .env